kevin91nl/eflint-drones/README.md

 docker-compose up
 ```

-After loading, it should be possible to access [localhost:9999](http://localhost:9999/) in the browser on which Jupyter Lab runs.
+After loading, it should be possible to access [localhost:9999](http://localhost:9999/) in the browser on which Jupyter Lab runs and the notebooks can be found in the `notebooks` folder.

 ## Development